natverse/nat/README.md

 install.packages("nat")
 ```

-It you wish to run the package tests, it is necessary to install with all dependencies:
+If you wish to run the package tests, it is necessary to install with all dependencies:

 ```r
 install.packages("nat", dependencies=TRUE)